sellerlabs/welcome/README.md

 - [ ] Create an account on [SellerLabs.com](http://www.SellerLabs.com) that is associated to your work email.

-- [ ] Reach out to @brian (Ops) on Slack and request access to the following product-specific tools: Mailchimp/Mandrill, Periscope, Seller Labs Pro, Stripe (role: Support Specialist), Trello, Zeplin, Microsoft 365 (Primarily for Excel)
+- [ ] Reach out to @brian (Ops) on Slack and request access to the following product-specific tools: Mailchimp/Mandrill, Periscope, Seller Labs Pro, Stripe (role: Support Specialist), Trello, Zeplin, Microsoft 365 (Primarily for Excel).

 - [ ] Join the following product-related Slack channels: #daily-scrum, #fbg, #ignite, #product-team, #quantify, #scope, #slapp, and any channels associated to the product(s) that to which you will be assigned.